thomasgladwin/teg_regr_tests/README.md

 So, in this case, the reduced model is better than the full model in terms of AIC and the F-test agrees, as removing the predictors does not result in a significant increase in unexplained variance.

 # For Python
 Can be installed via pip.
+The only dependency is numpy (and the built-in module math).

 The usage is illustrated, with simulated data, in test_teg_regression.py.